-The 56th Birnberg Research Program was held on April 9 and 10, 2013.
+The 59th Birnberg Research Program was held on April 13 and 14, 2016.
 The annual Birnberg Research Program brings a clear focus on dental research to the dental school and the entire Health Sciences Campus through the Birnberg Award, lecture, and the Birnberg Day student scientific poster presentations.
 The Birnberg Award was established in the early 1950’s to encourage dental research of excellence and to help build public interest for the support of dental research.
 A scientist who has made significant research contributions to the understanding of oral health is selected by nomination of the Research Advisory Committee to the Dean for recognition as the Birnberg Awardee.

-2013 Award Recipients
+2016 Award Recipients

-Two award winners in the basic science area, Ying Wan (D3) and Jason Lin (D2), were chosen to represent the school at the next Hinman Student Research Symposium, where they will participate, along with top ranked student researchers from other dental schools, in a national poster/abstract presentation and competition.
-Predoctoral student, Nicholas Nagaki (D2), was chosen to receive the Dentsply Student Clinician Research Award and to represent CDM at the next Annual Session of the American Dental Association, where he will participate in the national poster/abstract presentation and competition.
-Pending acceptance as presenters of peer-reviewed abstracts, two award winners in the behavioral/public health area, Ashley Houle (D2) and Katherine Fleming (D2), were selected to represent CDM at an oral public health national meeting, such as the National Oral Health Conference or the American Public Health Association annual meeting.
-In the post-doctoral category, three awardees shared top honors: Fransiskus Andrianto (Prosthodontics), Iva LeRoy (Pediatric Dentistry), and Ryan Turner (Periodontics).
+Two award winners in the basic science area, Shaun Darrah (D3) and Yena Jun (D3), were chosen to represent the school at the next Hinman Student Research Symposium, where they participate, along with top ranked student researchers from other dental schools, in a national poster/abstract presentation and competition.
+Predoctoral student, Paul Lee (D2), was chosen to receive the Dentsply Student Clinician Research Award and to represent CDM at the next Annual Session of the American Dental Association, where he will participate in the national poster/abstract presentation and competition.
+Pending acceptance as presenters of peer-reviewed abstracts, two award winners in the behavioral/public health area, Rachel Vorwaller (D2) was selected to represent CDM at an oral public health national meeting, such as the National Oral Health Conference or the American Public Health Association annual meeting.
+In the postdoctoral category, two awardees shared top honors: Jaffer Shariff (Periodontics) and Albert Le (Periodontics).